reshadman/laravel-committed/README.md

 ## Usage

-Add the following service provider to your `app.php` config
+The service provider is registered automatically with discovery or you can Add the following service provider to your `app.php` config
 file:

 ```php